Close

 • Excessive substance use

-Reaching out is the first step towards better mental health.
-These resources can get you started:
+Reaching out is the first step toward recovery.

-• Check your mental health.
-If you are wondering if you have symptoms of a specific mental health condition, you can complete a brief screening tool and get instant feedback.
-This tool from the Department of Veterans Affairs is confidential and anonymous; none of the results are stored on your account or sent anywhere.
+If you are wondering if you have symptoms of a specific mental health condition, you can complete a brief screening tool from the Department of Veterans Affairs and get instant feedback.
+These assessments for PTSD, depression, substance abuse and alcohol use can help you determine if you should seek further evaluation by your physician or a mental health professional.

-• InTransition is a free, confidential program that offers specialized coaching and assistance to service members, veterans and retirees who need access to mental health care during times of transition, such as returning from deployment, relocating to another assignment or preparing to leave military service.
+This free, confidential program offers specialized coaching and assistance to service members, veterans and retirees who need access to mental health care during times of transition, such as returning from deployment, relocating to another assignment, or preparing to leave military service.

 Mental health for children and youth